Frequently Asked Sumer Bridge Questions

-A- Students may purchase snack items from local on-campus markets, medication items may be purchased from the on-campus pharmacy and general SDSU gear and school supplies can be purchased at the Bookstore.
+A- Students may purchase snack items from local on-campus markets, pharmaceutical items may be purchased from the on-campus pharmacy and general SDSU paraphernalia and school supplies can be purchased at the Bookstore.

 Q- What date/time frame should the student arrive?

-A- Students should schedule flights, train, or bus arrivals to arrive in San Diego no later than 12pm the day of check-in (July 8, 2018).
+A- Students should schedule flights to arrive in San Diego no later than 10am the day of check-in (July 5, 2016).

-A- Students needing assistance from the San Diego Airport should contact the program assistant at firstname.lastname@example.org no later than June 24, 2018.
+A- Students needing assistance from the San Diego Airport should contact the Pprogram assistant at firstname.lastname@example.org no later than June 24, 2016.

 Q- At the end of the program what date/time frame should the student book the return flight?

-A- Departing flight arrangements on the final day should be no earlier than 6pm.
-Students will complete final exams on Friday, August 10th @ 4 pm and will need additional time to complete all necessary packing.
+A- Departing flight arrangements on the final day should be no earlier than 3pm.
+Students will complete final exams on Tuesday, August 9th @12pm and will have additional time to have lunch and/or complete all necessary packing.

 Q- At the end of the program, will transportation be provided to the airport?

-A- Students will need to notify the Program Coordinator if they will need transportation to the San Diego Airport, which will be provided by a Summer Bridge staff member.
+A- Students will need to notify the Program Coordinator if they will transportation to the San Diego Airport

 Q- How are rooms assigned?

-A- Students are placed in rooms of the same gender based on demographic information and other criteria by the Program Coordinator.
+A- Students are placed in rooms of the same sex based on demographic information and other criteria by the Program Coordinator

 Q- Can we request a specific roommate?

-A- No. Students are placed with students of the same gender and are paired by the Program Coordinator.
-No requests for specific roommates will be granted and/or room assignments be changed.
+A- No. Students are placed with students of the same gender and are selected by the Program Coordinator.
+No request for specific roommates will be granted.